wesley-petit/game-development-links/git-for-game-development.md

 git lfs install
 ```

-5. Download a .gitattributes corresponding of your game engines.
+5. Download a .gitattributes corresponding of your game engines (e.g. [Unreal Engine](https://gist.github.com/wesley-petit/0263a4ade975ce0d30aaccd153e40f1a)).

 6. Add the .gitattributes at the root of your repository and push it to support LFS.